 The entrance examinations for Years 8-11 are conducted in the school hall each year.

-A selection committee, consisting of the Principal (or his nominee), a staff representative and a representative from the Parents & Citizens Association will consider each application.
+A selection committee, consisting of the Principal (or their nominee), a staff representative and a representative from the Parents & Citizens Association will consider each application.
 An interview at the school may be required before a final offer is made.

 There are three steps to applying at Normanhurst Boys High School: